Physics-50/Module-1/docs/week2.md

 **As a reminder: Please prepare your assignment in a separate document, enter all entries in a single sitting without using the "save" button and then make use of the "submit" button to submit your work.
 You may not resubmit your work once it has been submitted (and saving in Gradescope is equivalent to submitting).**

-+ A screen-shot showing an organized spreadsheet used for data collection
++ A Link to an organized spreadsheet with your data and analysis.

 + A picture of your experimental set-up.
 You do not need to include a scale bar this week, but you should have a plan for adding one next week (i.e. there needs to be an item in your picture whose dimensions you know).

 + A histogram for each mass tested showing the distribution of the number of data points collected as a function of the angle $$\theta_c$$.
-You should have collected data for five different masses, with 5 data points for each mass.
+You should have collected data for five different masses, with a minimum of 5 data points for each mass.
+Note that 5 data points is a minimum, you may need to collect more data to have reasonable histograms.
+If so make sure you include all of the data you have collected in your histograms (or clearly indicate in your spreadsheet why some data was excluded)

 + The value you obtained for the coefficient of static friction, $$\mu_s$$, for 3 of the 5 masses (smallest, middle, and largest), including the estimated uncertainty.
 Please make sure to use significant figures appropriately.
 If unsure please reread the section on significant figures, come to office hours to discuss, and/or consult your classmates through Piazza.